 - Cross-contact is mild but real.
 Krispy Kreme bakeries produce all flavors on shared lines.
 If you’re managing a serious egg or dairy allergy, treat the whole case as risk-of-cross-contact, not just the items where dairy is obvious.

 - Don’t assume UK vegan flavors are available in the US.
-The vegan Original Glazed, Cookies & Kreme, Cinnamon Swirl, and Salted Caramel doughnuts are real products — they’re just not stocked at US shops as of 2026.
+The vegan Original Glazed, Cookies & Kreme, Cinnamon Swirl, and Salted Caramel doughnuts are real products — they’re just not stocked at US shops, your local Krispy Kreme included, as of 2026.

 Conclusion